cathrynploehn-NIST/Visualizationintroduction/Assessing Information Visualization.md

 With this approach, the usability of systems is not thoroughly isolated.
 Developers are entrenched in the inner workings and nuances of the system.
 It is hard to determine the usability of a system without the appropriate end users.

-# Critique of current approaches
+# Discussion of current approaches

 ##Meta-analysis of current approaches

-Chen et al. (2000) conducted a meta-analysis of empirical information visualiation studies
+Chen et al. (2000) conducted a meta-analysis of empirical information visualiation studies.Three aspects of information visualization are described:

-###Users, tasks, tools

-Chen et al. (2000) describe three aspects of information visualization:

 __Users__: The role of differences between people in the context of a problem space supported by visual analytics
 __Tasks__: Design of studies concerning visual analytics
 __Tools__: Variety of design options for visualizations in a study

-###Accuracy and efficiency
+###Themes in Evaluation

 Chen et al. (2000) utilize _accuracy_ and _efficiency_ measures as dependent variables in their meta-analysis.